-Silver dollars had last been struck for circulation in 1873, when they had been replaced with the Trade Dollar, solely meant for use in overseas export.
-The whole situation would change again with the Bland-Allison act of 1878, which required the United States Mint to purchase a certain amount of silver each month and mint it into silver dollars.
+The production of silver dollars for circulation was halted in 1873 when legislation had been passed to replace the denomination with the Trade Dollar, which was solely intended for use in export and international trade.
+The situation would change once again with the enactment of the Bland-Allison Act of 1878, which required the United States Treasury to purchase a certain amount of silver each month to be minted into silver dollars and placed within circulation.

 The act had been passed after extensive pressure from Nevada, where the mines of the Comstock Lode were still turning out a huge supply of silver.
-When the Bland-Allison Act of 1878 passed it meant that all mints (Philadelphia, San Francisco, New Orleans and Carson City) had to turn out huge amounts of silver dollar each month.
-The massive increase in silver dollar production had a significant impact on the production of other silver denominations which saw their mintages drop dramatically for the next decade.
+To fulfill the requirements of the act, all mint facilities including Philadelphia, San Francisco, New Orleans, and Carson City had to turn out immense numbers of silver dollars each month.
+This massive increase in silver dollar production had a significant impact on the production of other silver denominations, which saw their mintages decline to substantially lower levels for the next decade.

 Key Date Coin Mintage

-The total output of the 1878-S Half Dollar was a mere 12,000 coins, or approximately 0.2% of the previous year’s mintage.
-After this meager production, no more Seated Liberty Half Dollars would ever be struck at the San Francisco Mint as production would be focused almost solely on Morgan Silver Dollars to fulfill the requirements of the Bland-Allison Act.
+Following production of more than 5 million half dollars in the previous year, the San Francisco Mint would strike only 12,000 examples of the 1878-S Half Dollar.
+After this meager production, no additional Seated Liberty Half Dollars would ever be struck at the San Francisco Mint as production would be focused almost exclusively on Morgan Silver Dollars to fulfill the requirements of the Bland-Allison Act.

 From the original mintage of 12,000 pieces, only a small portion are currently known to exist across all grades, with the most generous estimates indicating 60 surviving examples.
-The low survival rate for the issue can be attributed to the location San Francisco (in the Western United States, close to the frontier) and the popularity of the half dollar denomination in both domestic as well as foreign trade (the Trade Dollar, introduced in 1873, was solely made for that purpose although the half dollar was a popular denomination in export as well).
+The low survival rate can be attributed to several factors.

 Finest Known and Values

-Among the surviving specimens of the 1878-S Half Dollar, there are a few high grade examples that are periodically available to collectors.
-These offerings are infrequent and highly competitive due to the popularity of the series and collecting coins of the San Francisco Mint in general.
+There are a small number of high-grade examples of the 1878-S Seated Liberty Half Dollar which have managed to survive.
+Offerings of these examples are infrequent and highly competitive due to the popularity of the series and collecting coins of the San Francisco Mint in general.

-At the lower end of the spectrum, a well circulated piece graded PCGS AG3 recently sold at auction for $19,975.
-A bit further up the scale an example graded PCGS VF30 realized a price of $49,937.50.
+At the lower end of the spectrum, a well circulated piece graded PCGS AG-3 recently sold at auction for $21,600.
+A bit further up the scale, an example graded PCGS VF-30 realized a price of $49,937.50.
 Among the infrequent offerings are also some examples which have been improperly cleaned or show other impairments.
 Despite their flaws, even these coins drive strong prices due to the overall low number of survivors for the issue.